 A Canada Signature Project

 Fifty years ago, canoeists from across Canada embarked on an ambitious 5,283 kilometres retracing of a Voyageurs’ fur-trade route to celebrate Canada’s centennial anniversary.

-Canoeists from 13 provinces and territories took part in this race, which the Confluence Heritage Society is retracing the stretch between Rocky Mountain House, Alberta and The Pas Manitoba, this summer as part of the 150th anniversary of Confederation celebrations.
+Canoeists from 12 provinces and territories took part in this race in 1967.
+The Confluence Heritage Society is retracing the stretch between Rocky Mountain House, Alberta and The Pas Manitoba, this summer as part of the 150th anniversary of Confederation celebrations.

 The race is but part of a series of events being held by The Confluence Heritage Society to celebrate our long heritage and the role of the Voyageurs who first explored what would one day become Canada.